wp-plugins/testimonials-widget/readme.txt

 Testimonials Widget plugin allows you to display random, rotating quotes or other content with images on your WordPress blog.
 You can insert content via widgets, shortcode or a theme function with multiple selection and display options.

 More than one Testimonials Widget section can be displayed at a time.
-Each Testimonials Widget separately pulls from the testimonial custom post type based upon your desired categories, tags, and other selection options.
+Each Testimonials Widget separately pulls from the `testimonials-widget` custom post type based upon your desired categories, tags, and other selection options.
 Furthermore, you can choose to display a short or long list or rotation of testimonials.
 Additionally, each Testimonal Widget has its own CSS identifier for custom styling.

 Through categories and tagging, you can create organizational structures based upon products, projects and services via categories and then apply tagging for further classificaton.
 As an example, you might create a Portfolio category and then use tags to identify web, magazine, media, public, enterprise niches.
 You can then configure the Testimonial Widget to show only Portfolio testimonials with the public and enterprise tags.
 In another Testimonial Widget, you also select only Portfolio testimonials, but then allow web and media tags.